a1ho/Recipe-Ratings-Analysis/README.md

 We get a p-value of 0.0, which is lower than the significance level 0.05, and therefore we reject the null hypothesis.
 As such, we **can conclude** that the missingness in the `'rating'` column is dependent on the `'saturated_fat'` column.
 In other words, **we conclude that the ratings is MAR, conditional on saturated fat**.

 #### `'rating'` and `'minutes'`

+<iframe src="assets/min_missing_box.html" width=800 height=600 frameBorder=0></iframe>

+The above plot shows the distribtuion of the `'minutes'` column for missing and non-missing `'rating'`.
 For this permutation test we analyze if there is dependency between the missingness of the ratings and the minutes each recipe takes to make.
 We use the difference in group means as our test statistic, as `'minutes'` is numerical.
 For this test, we have the following:
 - **Null Hypothesis**: The minutes for recipes with missing ratings and recipes with non-missing ratings are drawn from the same distribution (i.e. group_mean(missing) - group_mean(non-missing) = 0).
 - **Alternate Hypothesis**: The mean minutes for recipes with missing ratings is greater than that of the recipes with non-missing ratings (i.e. group_mean(missing) - group_mean(non-missing) > 0).